algorithmica-org/algorithmica/content/english/hpc/arithmetic/rsqrt.md

 }
 ```

-We will go through what it does step by step, but first we need to take a small detour.
+We will go through what it does step by step, but first, we need to take a small detour.

 ### Calculating Approximate Logarithm